-ETHICAL Elephant CAMPS in Asia
+Elephant Camps in Asia

 Elephants are a highlight for most visitors to Thailand and other places in Southeast Asia.
 Elephants have always held a revered and valued role in local cultures over many generations.
-Many elephant camps were founded as places older elephants, retired from work, could survive.
-In recent years there has been a justifiable concern for the welfare of these animals and as a result almost all camps have implemented ethical practicies.
-There has been a dramatic change in almost all camps away from circus-variety activities to more sanctuary and ethical behavior, including care- giving environments, focused more on effective animal welfare, tourist education and awareness, medical care, and providing for respectful interaction with visitors.
-We can arrange elephant experiences range from half-day, full-day, to overnight and multi-day excursions, as well as volunteering opportunities.
+Many elephant camps were founded as places where older elephants, retired from work, could survive.
+In recent years there has been a justifiable concern for the welfare of these endangered animals and as a result almost every camp has now implemented ethical practices and all camps listed below have implemented these practices or have been closed.

 For your visit, we can plan not only the perfect match for your elephant encounter, but organize private encounters, meeting with camp founders, and access that most travelers cannot experience on their own.